thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

 videoSection:
   title: ""
 contentColumn: >-
   ## What’s Included

   * Exclusive private charter of a Sailing in Paradise catamaran, chosen to suit your group size

   * A professional skipper and crew member — fun, friendly, laid-back yet professional (and yes, people always tell us they loved the crew)

-  * Stand-up paddle boards, beach games, beach volleyball and a splash mat
+  * Optional island stop for day charters including activities like stand up paddle boards, beach pickleball, a splash mat and more

   * Use of our small marine BBQ

   * Large esky with ice supplied

-  * Memento photos taken by our crew so you can relive the day long after it ends
+  * Photos and videos taken by our crew - sent to you post charter

-  * Access to Spotify for your perfect on-water soundtrack
+  * Use of iPad with premium Spotify connected to a high quality sound system

   * Endless laughs, salty air, and that *“why don’t we do this more often?”* feeling

   ## Want to upgrade your experience?